jina-ai/executor-annlite-indexer/README.md

 ```

 ### Using filtering in search
-To do filtering with the AnnliteIndexer you should first define columns and precise the dimension of your embedding space.
+To do filtering with the AnnLiteIndexer you should first define columns and precise the dimension of your embedding space.

 For instance :